 The Electronic Medical Record Technology curriculum combines elements of healthcare, business, and information technology.
 Coursework involves medical terminology, anatomy and physiology, health data requirements and standards, clinical classification and coding systems, data analysis, healthcare reimbursement methods, database security and management, confidentiality of personal health information, and quality improvement methods.
 Students will be trained on electronic health records software applications to maintain data on patient safety, patterns of disease, disease treatment and outcomes for biomedical statistics.

-The Electronic Medical Record Technology program is a full-time, 6 quarter program that may be completed in as little as 18 months.
+The Electronic Medical Record program is a full-time, six-quarter program that may be completed in as little as 18 months.
 Upon successful completion of the entire course of study, graduates may sit for the Certified Electronic Health Record Specialist (CEHRS) examination administered by the National Health career Association and the more advanced Certified Professional in Electronic Health Records (CPEHR) examination administered by Health IT Certification.

 Mission, Goals, and Outcomes

-The mission of the Health Information Management Technology (HIMT) program is to provide a specialized associate degree program to prepare students for careers as certified health information management professionals.
-Through a combination of didactic, laboratory, and fieldwork experience the program emphasizes the knowledge, comprehension, and application of professional skills and behaviors graduates will need to become effective HIMT professionals.
+The mission of the Electronic Medical Records (EMR) program is to provide a specialized associate degree program to prepare students for careers as certified health information management professionals.
+Through a combination of didactic, laboratory, and fieldwork experience the program emphasizes the knowledge, comprehension, and application of professional skills and behaviors graduates will need to become effective EMR professionals.

-1) The HIMT program will provide students with learning experiences that engage the cognitive, psychomotor, and affective learning domains necessary to function as HIMT professionals.
+- Provide students with learning experiences that engage the cognitive, psychomotor, and affective learning domains necessary to function as EMR professionals.

-3) The HIMT program will focus on the hands-on application of knowledge, critical thinking, and communication skills needed to function as an effective HIMT professional.
+- Focus on the hands-on application of knowledge, critical thinking, and communication skills needed to function as an effective EMR professional.

-5) The HIMT program will endeavor to instill in the student a sense of commitment to the HIMT profession’s core values and ethics including ongoing professional development and life-long learning.
+- Endeavor to instill in the student a sense of commitment to the EMR profession’s core values and ethics including ongoing professional development and life-long learning.

 Graduates of the program will be able to:

-7) Provide leadership and promote the importance of effective communication and keeping up-to-date with technology and advances within the profession of HIMT.
+- Provide leadership and promote the importance of effective communication and keeping up-to-date with technology and advances within the profession of EMR.

 Associate in Science Degree